pedroalvesbatista/singularity-admindocs/configfiles.rst

 In order to manage this configuration file, Singularity has a ``config global`` command group that allows you to get, set, reset, and unset values through the CLI.
-It's important to note that these commands must be run with elevated priveledges because the ``singularity.conf`` can only be modified by an administrator.
+It's important to note that these commands must be run with elevated priveledges because the ``apptainer.conf`` can only be modified by an administrator.

 Example